-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were

-(by applicant of institution).
-Admitted applicants should include v vait iistea staaciit Total first-time, first-year (freshman) men who applied 773 Total first-time, first-year (freshman) women who applied 1,624 Total first-time, first-year (freshman) men who were admitted 546 Total first-time, first-year (freshman) women who were admitted 1,174 Total full-time, first-time, first-year (freshman) men who enrolled 120 Total part-time, first-time, first-year (freshman) men who enrolled 0 • Total full-time, first-time, first-year (freshman) women who enrolled 225 Total part-time, first-time, first-year (freshman) women who enrolled 1 Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled
+C1 Total first-time, first-year (freshman) men who applied 685 C1 Total first-time, first-year (freshman) women who applied 1,442 C1 Total first-time, first-year (freshman) men who were admitted 479 C1 Total first-time, first-year (freshman) women who were admitted 1,101

+C1 Total full-time, first-time, first-year (freshman) men who enrolled 104 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

+C1 Total full-time, first-time, first-year (freshman) women who enrolled 212 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2011 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list NA C2 Number accepting a place on the waiting list NA C2 Number of wait-listed students admitted NA CO Is your waiting list realized?

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?